wouterfennis/copilot-lab/labs/lab-06-conflicting-constraints/README.md

 3. Implement one small change showing a chosen strategy (e.g., remove mutable static cache or justify keeping it with patterns).
 4. Generate a diff and explanation referencing which constraints you honored or changed.

+**Does Copilot detect that there are differences in instructions/context how the project should work?**

+**How can we remediate, to align all instructions?**

 ## Suggested Prompts

 - "List conflicting principles between `.github/copilot-instructions.md`, `architecture.mermaid`, and `src/HybridCache.cs`."